DataDog/hiring-engineers/answers.md

 ### Install a database then install datadog integration for your database
 I decided to use MongoDB because it can handle the chaos of large unorganized data since it's not a structured database, anticipating different data strucutres and types.
 [Here's the documentation](https://docs.datadoghq.com/integrations/mongo/?tab=standalone)
-1. make sure the environment is active ``$ conda activate PythonData``
+1. Make sure the environment is active: ``$ conda activate PythonData``
 2. [install mongo for Mac](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/)
-3. Flask is needed for later so install it now
+3. Flask is needed for later so install it now:
 ``
 pip install Flask-PyMongo
 ``
-4. start mongoDB
+4. Start mongoDB:
 ``
 brew services start mongodb-community@5.0
 ``
-5. in a new terminal shell start a new instance ``mongod``
+5. In a new terminal shell start a new instance: ``mongod``
-6. create a new database by typing "use" and the database name you want to use in the terminal.
-I'm using "use admin" since it's already in the documentation.
+6. Create a new database by typing "use" and the database name you want to use in the terminal.
+I'm using ``use admin`` since admin is already in the documentation.
-7. create a new user:
+7. Create a new user:

 ![mongo](https://user-images.githubusercontent.com/79612565/139712008-342685c0-711b-467f-a95f-a38b2525cede.png)